101 Cooking For Two

 Pro Tips

-2. Also, using a much larger crock pot for this small recipe may cook a bit faster.
+2. Using a much larger crock pot for this small recipe may cook a bit faster.

-6. As written, use a 2 ½ to 4-quart crock pot.
-For a double recipe, you will need 4-quart or more.
-A triple recipe fits in a 6 quart or larger.
+6. As written, use a 2–4-quart crock pot.
+For a double recipe, you will need a 5-quart or larger pot.

 8. Quality matters here in the choice of broth.
-Do not cheap out on generic.
+Do not settle for a generic.

 To adjust the recipe size: